EnzymeML/enzymeml-specifications/docs/model.md

 __references__ `list[string]`

-- Contains references to publications, databases and arbitrary links to the web.
+- Contains references to publications, databases, and arbitrary links to the web.

 __created__ `string`